 And, if a person believes in the Book of Mormon, she could ask why Christ, immediately after authorizing a group in 3 Nephi 11 to perform baptisms, then bothered to state: "On this wise shall ye baptize; and there shall be no disputations among you"?
 Had there been disputations before?
 Why did He expect there might be again and thus also the need for a clear warning?
 Who among us can dispute His instruction?
 When He said:

-On this wise
+On this wiseand

 shall ye